AnanthaRajuC/anantharajuc.github.io/_posts/2021-07-05-Docker-and-dockerhub-with-Maven.markdown

 - Create a account on [Docker Hub](https://hub.docker.com/) if you don't already have one.

 - Create a repository with a name matching the project's **artifactId**.
 For this example, the Docker Hub repository name is **spring-boot-minimal-web-app**

+*Note*: DockerHub repository name supports only lower case letters and the _ character

 ##### Maven